Behind the Whistle: An Interview with AFL Umpire David Harris

 Good enjoyable first week – we even had a golf course in the resort before we had to move.
 We mixed up our umpire training with; beach training, field training and some bike riding.
 It gave us some really good camaraderie with the other umpires.

 I try to block out all the peripheral noise.
-I have mentors and coaches, who I take advice from.
+I have mentors and coaches who I take advice from.
 Everyone is keen to give us advice, so I really only listen to a handful of people whose judgement I trust.
-In the heat of the battle you can get it very wrong and when you are tired, this may contribute to that.
-I don’t get caught up in noise and just try to brush it aside.
+In the heat of the battle, you can get it very wrong and when you are tired, this may contribute to that.
+I don’t get caught up in the noise and just try to brush it aside.
 It’s also good to have outside interests to balance out the intensity of AFL umpiring.
-Like in my full-time job, I am a painter and I find it relaxing, almost like meditation.
+In my full-time job, I am a painter and I find it relaxing, almost like meditation.

 Combining AFL umpiring and work would keep you very busy.
 Can you tell us what an average week looks like for you during an AFL season, including any nutrition and hydration strategies?

 I am always very busy from a training perspective.
-A general week for me will look something like;
+A general week for me will look something like this;